Sangarg12/Python/README.md

-# sangarg-data
+# Python

-All these files are to understand python basic data structure.
+Please go through all files in folder with serial numbers.